-The research undertaken with the drama classes is necessarily qualitative in nature, partly due to the class sizes, and partly the cooperative nature of the project, which in this case as Stake(1995, p.
+The research undertaken with the drama classes is necessarily qualitative in nature, partly due to the class sizes, and partly the cooperative nature of the project, which in this case as Stake (1995, p.
 47) says, "is attuned to the fact that research is a researcher-subject interaction".
 The goal is to open up horizons rather than quantify responses, and Stake (ibid. p.
 48) sums up this intent in the statement that qualitative research "honours multiple realities (relativism) versus single view".
 Certainly the students' interest in the project and their goodwill have been invaluable in obtaining data that reflect their thoughtful responses, as well as data based on their creative efforts.

 The case study method "allows the researcher to concentrate on a specific instance or situation and to identify, or attempt to identify, the various interactive processes at work" (Bell, 1999, p 11).
 This suits exploratory aspects of the project here, since the combination of the three fields of drama, futures and education is little known as a formal study.
+They are combined in the research here as a unified example, or as Stake (1995, p.
+2) describes it, 'a specific, a complex, functioning thing' with a 'boundary and working parts'.

 The interactive processes at work occur with the multiple roles played by the students during the course of unit delivery and subsequent critique, and demonstrate the notion of 'collaborative social learning' discussed in Chapter 2 (p.
-11).
+21).
 The empirical nature of case studies characteristics are that "its emphasis is on observables, including the observations by informants" (Stake, 1995, p.
 47).
 These are of particular importance in this study, with student written and spoken commentary providing data.
 However, their commentary was obtained by means of surveys and interviews rather than anecdotal evidence or teacher observation.
 The particular aspects that relate to a case study are the students' observations, and of equal importance is their work in the form of creative drama scripts written in a futures context, known as Forward Theatre.
 The project is thus a holistic one, examining student engagement in creatively addressing future issues, and their responses to this situation.
+As Stake advises (ibid. p.
+6), "balance and variety are important; opportunity to learn is of primary importance".